Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day? Luke 14:5

 There is a similar teaching in Exodus 23:5 where compassion is also in play:

 If you see your enemy’s donkey fallen beneath its load, you shall not walk away from it, but shall surely help him with it.

-Repetition of teachings to protect, rescue and behave compassionately to animals that are lost or in danger of injury, be they owned by one’s family, neighbour, stranger or one’s enemy are not to be ignored.
-They too are examples of the behavioural guidance that we as Image are to emulate.
+Repetition of teachings to protect, rescue and behave compassionately to animals that are lost or in danger of injury, be they owned by one’s family, neighbor, stranger, or one’s enemy are not to be ignored.
+They too are examples of the behavioral guidance that we as Image are to emulate.
 Met.
 John of Pergamon (Zizioulas) speaks to the point:

-But if your brother is not near you, or if you do not know him, then you shall bring them to your own house and they shall remain with you until your brother seeks them: then you shall restore them to him.
+But if your brother is not near you, or if you do not know him, then you shall bring them to your own house and they shall remain with you until your brother seeks them: then you shall restore them to him 11

 St. Gregory of Nyssa acknowledges early patristic affirmation of this teaching when asking: